 The valuation implies that Nutrisystem management is wrong — that 2018’s deceleration is a permanent change.
-If Nutrisystem management is right — and they’ve earned some credibility in leading revenue and profit to soar over the past few years — then $29 is a far too cheap price for NTRI.
+If Nutrisystem management is right — and they’ve earned some credibility in leading revenue and profit to soar over the past few years — then $43 still a good price to buy NTRI.

 Roku Inc (NASDAQ:ROKU) undoubtedly is the riskiest stock on this list.
 And there certainly is a case for caution.
 The company remains unprofitable on even an Adjusted EBITDA basis.
-A ~7x EV/revenue multiple isn’t cheap; it’s even higher considering that almost half of 2018 revenue will come from the player business, which is a ‘loss leader’ for advertising and platform revenue.
+A 3x EV/revenue multiple isn’t cheap, but it’s a lot better than the 7x multiple assigned just a few months ago …

-But management also detailed a really interesting future on the Q4 call.
-The company is looking to build a true content ecosystem — and from a subscriber standpoint, already has surpassed Charter Communications Inc (NASDAQ:CHTR) and trails only AT&T Inc. (NYSE:T) and Comcast Corporation (NASDAQ:CMCSA).
+But with more than 28 million active users, Roku is a fast-growing platform deserving of its high-ish multiple.
+In 2019, Roku looks to build a true content ecosystem — and from a subscriber standpoint, already has surpassed Charter Communications Inc (NASDAQ:CHTR) and trails only AT&T Inc. (NYSE:T) and Comcast Corporation (NASDAQ:CMCSA).

-Brunswick Corporation (NYSE:BC) is due for a breakout.
-The boat, engine, and fitness equipment manufacturer is nearing resistance around $63 that’s held for close to a year now.
-Despite a boating sector that has roared of late, BC — the industry leader — has been mostly left out.
+Down 17.2% over the past year, Brunswick Corporation (NYSE:BC) is due for a breakout.
+The boat, engine and fitness equipment manufacturer is trading around $48.50, and despite a boating sector that has roared of late, BC — the industry leader — has been mostly left out.

 Over the last year, smaller manufacturers Marine Products Corp.
-(NYSE:MPX), Malibu Boats Inc (NASDAQ:MBUU), and MCBC Holdings Inc (NASDAQ:MCFT) have gained 51%, 71%, and 68%, respectively.
-BC, in contrast, has gained less than 2%.
+(NYSE:MPX) and Malibu Boats Inc (NASDAQ:MBUU) have gained 23% and 17%, respectively.
+BC, in contrast, has given back 17.2% of its value.
 It actually trades at a discount to MBUU and MCFT — despite its leadership position and strong earnings growth of late.

 Cyclical risk is worth noting, and there are questions as to whether millennials will have the same fervor for boating as their parents.
-But at 12x EPS, with earnings still growing double-digits, BC is easily worth those risks.
+But at a 9x forward EPS, with earnings still growing double-digits, BC is easily worth those risks.

-And if the stock finally can break through resistance, a breakout toward $70+ seems likely.
+And if the stock finally can break through resistance, a breakout toward $70-plus seems likely.

 Few investors like the pharmaceutical space at this point — or even healthcare as a whole.
 But amidst that negativity, Pfizer Inc. (NYSE:PFE) looks forgotten.

 This still is the most valuable drug manufacturer in the world (for now; it’s neck and neck with Novartis AG (ADR) (NYSE:NVS)).
-It trades at just 12x EPS, a multiple that suggests profits will stay basically flat in perpetuity.
-To top it off, PFE offers a 3.8% dividend yield.
+It trades at just 13x forward EPS, a multiple that suggests profits will stay basically flat in perpetuity.
+To top it off, PFE offers a 3.5% dividend yield.